aliyun/terraform-provider-alicloud/website/docs/r/datahub_project.html.markdown

   Provides a Alicloud datahub project resource.
 ---

-# alicloud\_datahub\_project
+# alicloud_datahub_project

 The project is the basic unit of resource management in Datahub Service and is used to isolate and control resources.
 It contains a set of Topics.
 You can manage the datahub sources of an application by using projects.
-[Refer to details](https://help.aliyun.com/document_detail/47440.html).
+[Refer to details](https://www.alibabacloud.com/help/en/datahub/latest/nerbcz).

+-> **NOTE:** Available since v1.19.0.

 -> **NOTE:** Currently Datahub service only can be supported in the regions: cn-beijing, cn-hangzhou, cn-shanghai, cn-shenzhen,  ap-southeast-1.